Havildar Joginder Singh

-Havildar Joginder Singh, AC (30 November 1922 - 24 April 1956) was an Indian Army Non Commissioned Officer (NCO) who was awarded India's highest peace time military decoration Ashoka Chakra for his gallant act in Nagaland.
+Havildar Joginder Singh, AC (30 November 1922 - 24 April 1956) was an Indian Army Non Commissioned Officer (NCO) who was awarded India's highest peace time military decoration Ashoka Chakra for gallantry in Nagaland.

 Early life

 Havildar Joginder Singh was born on 30 November 1922 in village Datevas of Bathinda District, Punjab.
 His father's name was Sardar Sham Singh who was a poor farmer.
 Belonging to a financially poor family, he did not get the opportunity of an education.

 Military career

 Havildar Joginder Singh was enrolled in the Indian Army on 30 November 1940 at the young age of 18.
 After completion of his military training, he was posted to 2 Sikh Regiment.
 During his Army education, he received the first grade in Indian Army and Map Reading courses.
 He also attended the Engineer Platoon Commander Course and received ‘BY’ Grading.
 During his service, he also served in various places like Greece and Africa.